 Federal Appeals Court Hears Oral Arguments

 A panel of judges from the U.S. Court of Appeals for the Federal Circuit lobbed quips and tough questions at attorneys arguing four cases at the Law School Oct.
-2, in what was the court’s first hearing in Virginia.
-Chief Judge Paul Michel ’66 presided, along with Senior Judge S. Jay Plager and Judge Randall R. Rader, who has taught at the Law School.
+2, in what was the court's first hearing in Virginia.
+Chief Judge Paul Michel, a 1966 graduate of the Law School, presided, along with Senior Judge S. Jay Plager and Judge Randall R. Rader, who has taught at the Law School.

 The case offered students an inside look at the kinds of technical minutiae debated in patent cases, which often involve making fine distinctions among similar technologies.

 The adidas shoe heel in question was not detachable, and the "inventor [appellant] criticized the prior art for having detached use," adidas attorney Doug Kline offered in defense of his client.
 "We believe the claim's language covers a rotatable heel," argued Thomas-and that description is not limited to detachable heels.

 The panel's second case, In Re Pet Food Centers, LLC, was appealed from the U.S. Patent and Trademark Office's Trademark Trial and Appeal Board decision.
 Attorney Tim Pecsenye argued that the board rejected Pet Food Center's trademark application for the name "Play Things" based on spurious Internet evidence.
 Pet Food Center's products include the Dingo Goof Ball, an edible rawhide ball wrapped around a chicken jerky treat.

 "What's the harm in letting them have this Play Things label?"
 Plager quizzed associate solicitor William Jenks.
 "The harm is, we're removing from the lexicon words that can be used to describe products," Jenks replied.
 Pet Food Centers may re-apply for the trademark with new standing if the Play Things label becomes distinctive in the marketplace, he added.